Dessyx/ST10251981_DeslynnFenyes_PROG7311_Part2_Updated/README.md

 NOTE: To sign in as a Employee, please use Email: employee1@agri.com and Password: Password123!
 - You need to add a farmer with their respective email and password.
 - Using those credentials, sign in as a farmer.
+- You can only sign in as a farmer with credentials a employee created.

 1. Within the repository, click on the "<> Code" drop down on the far right next to the "Go to file" and "+" buttons.